virtualstyle/formstack-devtest/README.md

 ```
 vagrant up
 ```
-Note - you might need to reload and or vagrant up --provision a time or two, like I said, I had problems with the VM, I didn't change the vagrantfile, and I hope the issues were all due to my OS difference.
+*NOTE* - you might need to reload and or vagrant up --provision a time or two, like I said, I had problems with the VM, I didn't change the vagrantfile, and I hope the issues were all due to my OS difference.

 - Navigate to the repo clone folder (either locally or on the VM) and run composer install
 ```
 composer install
 ```
-Note - option --no-dev will eschew some of the composer dependency installs
+*NOTE* - option --no-dev will eschew some of the composer dependency installs

 - I've included a makefile for convenience.
 The following commands will get the help info like below:
 ```